mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

     develop <- feature-1 <- feature-2 <- feature-3
     ```

     - feature-1 and feature-2 are public because they branched out from other branches.
-Avoid rebasing these branches to avoid conflicts.
+Avoid rebasing these branches to avoid conflicts, most especially if you're not the author of the other branches.
 Prefer merge for this case if you need to update.
-    - It’s especially important to avoid rebase if these PRs are separate tickets to preserve prior merge commits and leave traces of where these started/ended
+    - It’s especially important to avoid rebase if these PRs are separate tickets, to preserve prior merge commits and leave traces of where these started/ended
     - feature-3 is not public so rebase should be fine